ssaikumar65/snowman/README.md

-# SNOWMAN create using Vite + React in Typescript
+# SNOWMAN created using Vite + React in Typescript

 Similar to Hangman